 Poppyseed Dressing For Spinach Strawberry Salad

 The dressing was modified slightly by reducing the oil and replacing it with plain water.
 In addition, for the creamy texture I added Greek yogurt.
+Make several days in advance and just give it a good shake before using as the water and oil will seperate.

 “I’m strong to the finish, ’cause I eats me Spinach, I’m Popeye the sailor man! (toot, toot)” – Popeye